Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 Next examine,[Design and synthesis of a minimal bacterial genome](https://science.sciencemag.org/content/351/6280/aad6253).

 **Q.4.c** In your own words, what is the primary claim of the paper?
 What are the primary evidence in support of the claim?
-In your own words, describe how does the Repressilator work?
 (2-3 sentences)

 **Q.4.d** What were the genome size and number of genes in JCV-syn3.0?
 How many were essential genes of previously unknown function discovered in this work?
 How is the whole genome synthesized in this work?